hrosseel/belgian_recycle_calendar_creator/README.md

 1. Execute `python main.py` in a terminal and follow the prompts
 2. Import the resulting calendar file (ics) in your favorite calendar application

+Alternatively, you can use the Makefile: `make install-deps && make run`

 # How to run in Docker

 1. Start the Docker container by executing `docker-compose run --rm belgian_recycle_calendar_creator` and follow the prompts
 2. Import the resulting calendar file (ics) in your favorite calendar application

+Alternatively, you can use the Makefile: `make run-docker`

 # How to run the executable